Shoppers take advantage of holiday sales to stock up on essentials

 Products that have become increasingly popular sales items

-This means we are increasingly seeing deeper and deeper discounts on products that rarely went on sale in the past.
+This means we’re increasingly seeing deeper discounts on products that rarely went on sale in the past.
 Smart shoppers are using flagship events to stock up on their essentials.
 This may include cleaning supplies, out-of-season lawn equipment, off-season fashions, post-holiday decorations and more.

 Holiday sales predictions

-This year, it is likely that seasonal sales will be driven nearly as much by people wanting to stock up on home essentials as individuals purchasing decorations and gifts for the holidays.
-When you are online searching for that perfect present, don’t forget to keep an eye on the things you’ll need to keep your household running smoothly for the next few months.
+This year, it’s likely that seasonal sales will be driven nearly as much by people wanting to stock up on home essentials as individuals purchasing decorations and gifts for the holidays.
+When you’re online searching for that perfect present, don’t forget to keep an eye on the things you’ll need to keep your household running smoothly for the next few months.

 Essentials that you can get at a discount right now